cncf/tag-env-sustainability/governance/meeting-host-playbook.md

 ## Pre-Meeting

-* Add a new blank agenda entry to the meeting notes by copying the template and editing the details accordingly.
+* Add a new blank agenda entry to the [meeting notes](https://bit.ly/cncf-tag-env-meeting-notes) by copying the template and editing the details accordingly.
-* Announce a day in advance in Slack to add agenda items to meeting notes.
+* Announce a day in advance in Slack to add agenda items to [meeting notes](https://bit.ly/cncf-tag-env-meeting-notes).
 * Announce the meeting about an hour before in the `#tag-env-sustainability` Slack channel.
 * Announce the meeting over [social media](https://github.com/cncf/tag-env-sustainability#contact) a day before.
-If there is a special presentation / occasion, you may want to announce it a total of two times a week in advance.
+If there is a special presentation / occasion.
+You may want to announce it a total of two times a week in advance.

   ```markdown
   Hi folks!
 The CNCF TAG ENV bi-weekly meeting takes place 1 hour from now.